volonteriof/WeatherApp/README.md

 # WeatherApp
-Using geolocalization and Openweather API
+Using geolocalization, Openweather API and Skycons